 Pope Francis’ body lies in state for 3 days of public viewing at St. Peter’s Basilica ahead of funeral

-By Caitlin Danaher, Christopher Lamb, Lauren Kent, Antonia Mortensen and Barbie Latza Nadeau, CNN
+By Caitlin Danaher, Christopher Lamb, Lauren Kent, Antonia Mortensen, Barbie Latza Nadeau and Sebastian Shukla, CNN

 Vatican City (CNN) — The body of Pope Francis is lying in state in St. Peter’s Basilica, where it will remain for three days until his funeral Saturday, expected to be attended by world leaders including US President Donald Trump.

-His body was transferred to the basilica during a procession earlier Wednesday, and was followed by a service led by Camerlengo Kevin Joseph Farrell, the cardinal tasked with making arrangements for Pope Francis’ funeral and the conclave in the weeks ahead.
+His body was transferred to the basilica during a procession earlier Wednesday, and was followed by a service led by Cardinal Kevin Farrell, who holds the position of “camerlengo” (or chamberlain) tasked with making arrangements for the funeral and conclave in the weeks ahead.

 The basilica opened to the public at 11 a.m. local time (5 a.m.
 ET) Wednesday and will remain open until midnight.
 On Thursday and Friday, it will open at 7 a.m. and close at midnight.

-Thousands of mourners are waiting outside the basilica in St. Peter’s Square, for their turn to view the body.
+Thousands of mourners were waiting outside the basilica in St. Peter’s Square, in clear skies and spring sunshine, for their turn to view the body.
+Since early Wednesday morning, before the procession began, there was a constant stream of pilgrims arriving at the Vatican.
+They took seats in front of the cream-colored edifice of St. Peter’s Basilica, waiting to see Francis’ lying in state.

+Ludovico and Romano, 21 and 28, live just outside Rome and arrived Wednesday morning at 6 a.m. local time (12 a.m.
+ET).
+It felt important to come and say goodbye, they said.
+Ludovico, who saw him in person 15 years ago, told CNN that “it’s going to be an emotional moment.
+He was such a spiritual guide, and I wanted to come here to celebrate his life.”

+Sitting alone, John, 64, a Rome resident who has seen the pope many times, said: “I am going to pray for him and pray for the world.”

 As part of Francis’ push to simplify the papal funeral rites, his body is lying in state in an open wooden coffin, having done away with the tradition of having three coffins of cypress, lead and oak.